Student Standards and Expectations

 Students are encouraged to use a backpack or other bag to transport their belongings each day, and to dress appropriately for seasonal weather conditions.
 However, backpacks, string bags, purses, jackets, and coats must be stored in lockers during the school day.

 School begins at 7:50 Monday through Thursday and 9:50 on Friday.
 School dismisses each day at 2:50.
-Students who arrive before the scheduled start time will be asked to wait in the 100 Hallway until the interior lights turn on.
+The building opens 30 minutes before start time each day.
+Students who arrive before the scheduled start time (7:50 or 9:50) will be asked to wait in the 100 Hallway until the interior lights turn on.
 Unless staying for enrichment, additional help, or a school activity, students must leave by 3:00 PM.
-Students who loiter beyond this time will receive a written warning on the first offense.
-Subsequent offenses may result in a citation.

 Bullying and Harassment (JSD Policy AS98)